 Left me standing here behind.

 How Silver Wings became a tradition at farewell parties is easily understandable.
 The lyrics are simple and the music too -- one verse, one musical bridge, and a chorus that repeats three times.
 It would pierce the psyche, then burrow deep.
 The song would momentarily pause the joy and leave nothing but raw emotion as you said goodbye to somebody you cared about, someone whose presence you came to rely on.
-In the end, the only thing left to do was watching their plane fading away in the sky the following morning.
+In the end, the only thing left was watching their plane fading away in the sky the next morning.

 Luckily, the song is short enough that it ends before the emotion of the moment overcomes you but it’s long enough to hear a few whispered words from the person leaving that you’ll never forget.
 Perfect.